Welcome to Consultation House

 Practice for psychotherapy, counselling and coaching in English

-Our practice is located in Vienna in the 22nd district on Hirschstettner Straße 19-21, House Z, on the 3rd lift floor.
+Our practice is located in Vienna in the 22nd district on Hirschstettner Straße 19, House G, on the 4th lift floor.

 Barrier-free access from the street to the rooms.